open-sdg/open-sdg/docs/charts.md

         graph_stacked_disaggregation: Sex

 * `graph_units_without_headline`: When displaying stacked bar charts, you likely don't want to display the aggregate "headline", since you are trying to highlight the disaggregation.
-You can do this with `graph_units_without_headline` like so:
+If your data does not have a headline, then you can skip this.
+But if your data *does* have a headline, and you would prefer to hide it, then you can do this with `graph_units_without_headline` like so:

         graph_units_without_headline:
           - percentage